pcmalik/RetrospectiveData/README.md

 17) API routing configured with correct verbs: Done
 18) Controllers implemented to associate parent and child API's routing path: Done
 19) Make sure that exception stack trace from web api are logged in log file but they are not passed to client application - only sensible error message passed to client application explaining reason of failure: Done
+20) Add xml formatter to get web api response in either xml/json depending on the values in client application's accept header value: Done